 This laptop comes with a 65 Wh charger and a full-recharge takes around 2 hours and 15 minutes.
 There’s no Quick-Charge technology implemented as far as I can tell.
 The wall plug is integrated withing the power brick, with non-retractable prongs, like on most other modern Zenbooks.

 Price and availability

-The Zenbook UX490 is scheduled for May 2017, with a starting price of $1699 in the US and probably around 1700 EUR in Europe.
+The Zenbook UX490 is available in stores in some parts of the world, with a starting price of $1699 in the US and around 1700 EUR in Europe.